Irish Abroad 5 min read

 Four Killed in School Shooting in Turkey as Global Gun Violence Concerns Mount

-A student opened fire at a school in Turkey on Saturday, killing four people in a shocking attack that has prompted an outpouring of grief and renewed debate about school safety and gun violence across the world.
+A student opened fire at a school in Turkey on Saturday, killing four people in one of the deadliest school shootings in the country's recent history, as Turkish authorities launched an investigation into the attack and an outpouring of grief prompted renewed debate about school safety and gun control.

 Background